Elective course; Media and Communication Specialization

-A co-taught course involving an examination of the use of video in advocacy campaigns, as well as the production of an advocacy documentary by students working in small groups.
+A workshop-style course in which students examine of the use of video in advocacy campaigns, culminating in the production of an advocacy documentary working in small groups.

 The practical component of the course provides students a grounding in the craft of video production and the creation of moving images, covering all phases of the video production process.
 Through learning these skills and understanding how moving images are created, in concert with analysis of existing campaigns and theories of social change, students learn to construct advocacy documentaries that communicate a message, move an audience, and ultimately effect change on a given issue.